apankrat/notes/fast-case-conversion/README.md

-weights) show some well-pronounced patterns - there are zero-filled rows and columns, non-zero cells are either rather large or fairly small with nothing in between, etc. This appears to help getting decent results even from basic "logical" guesses.
+weights) show some well-pronounced patterns - there are zero-filled rows and columns, non-zero cells are either rather large or fairly small with nothing in between, etc. This appears to help getting decent results even from some rudimentary "logical" guesses.

 For example, we can pick the most squishable pair of blocks and then keep prepending and appending it with blocks that squish the best with it.

-This alone will yield a squish of **972** for Wine's original 256 block size - a decent improvement over **742** of the original block sequence.
+This alone yields a squish of **972** for Wine's original 256 block size - a decent improvement over **742** of the original.

 We can also check how *just* appending or *just* prepending fares in comparison.
-We can also *prefer* either appending or prepending when both would yield the same improvement.
+We can also *prefer* either appending or prepending when both yield the same improvement.

-We can construct our block sequence out of *multiple parts*.
+Next, we can construct our block sequence out of *multiple parts*.
-That is, our assembly loop will be making a choice between (1) adding a block to an existing part (2) merging two parts with a block or (3) starting yet another part from a pair of blocks.
+That is, our sequence assembly loop will be making a choice between (1) adding a block to an existing part (2) merging two parts with a block or (3) starting yet another part from a pair of blocks.

-Then, once we have our sequence we can check if splitting it into two parts and swapping parts around would yield a better squish.
+Once we have our sequence we can check if splitting it into two parts and swapping parts around would yield a better squish.

-Similarly, we can see if moving an item to another spot or swapping it with another item would increase a squish.
+We can also see if moving an item to another spot or swapping it with another item would increase a squish.

-These are essentially random guesses, but it turns out that for whatever magical reason they *do* work when tried as a group.
+These are essentially random guesses, but it turns out that for whatever magical reason they *do* work when tried together.

 In fact, they work so well that they manage to find the exact solution for 2048, 1024 and 512 block sizes.

-When used against other blocks sizes, this is the output:
+When used against other blocks sizes, this is the result:

     Block size    Max exact squish    Heuristic squish    Zero-block squish